- Fire Safety

 - in good condition.

 Protective eyewear must be in accordance with the American National Standards Institute (ANSI).
 Look for ANSI labeling on the protective eyewear you plan to use.
-If you need assistance, ask your supervisor, instructor, or contact Safety and Environmental Health.
+If you need assistance, ask your supervisor, instructor, or contact Office of Safety.

 The types of eye and face protection vary.
 Some common examples are as follows::